UU-Human-Evolution/1MB335/Lab4.md

 Now, your task is to manually create a tree, using your **distance matrix** (you already created this with EMBOSS DistMat) to determine which species should be grouped together.
 Use the information provided by the distance matrix and do this for all 10-ish samples you have chosen.

-Now, try the same but using "Percent identity" if you used the "Kimura" method before and vice versa.
+Now, try the same but using "Jukes-Cantor" if you used the "Kimura" method.
+Since the point of this is to visualize the possible difference between these two models, it's enough if you ran JC just for COX1 (or CytB).
+And compare the trees produced using Kimura and JC.
+You don't have to run it for both COX1 and CytB, but you obviously can if you want to.

 ### **Question 2:**